 All similar graphics must be generated using the same software.
 (Excel, Origin, Mathematica, etc.) Importing graphics into the article as images (JPG, BMP, PNG, etc.) should be avoided.
 All similar electronic schematics, charts, program flow, simulated characteristics, etc. from the article should be generated using the same software product.
 Importing images from other articles or books is forbidden unless they are cited.

 Labels of figures and tables

-This is a text of acknowledgements.
-Do not forget people who have assisted you with your work.
+This is a text of acknowledgement.
+Do not forget the people who have assisted you with your work.
 Do not go overboard with your appreciation.
 If your work has been paid for by a grant, mention the grant's name and number here.

 List all authors, but if the number exceeds 6, list only the first 3 authors followed by et al. Please follow the format and punctuation shown in the following examples: